cloudmesh/classes/docs/source/lesson/prg/git.rst

 Let us use the first homework 'TechList 1' as an example to illstrate why and how we choose Git as a essential tool in this class.

-In the 'Technologies' section on the class website, we will collaboratly edit the web page contents.
+In the 'Technologies' section on the class website, we will collaboratively edit the web page contents.
 Each student shall add their paragraphs about certain tech topics.
 This leads to a question: multiple authors are working on a same document, whose version should be used as the final version?
 After